1.1 Journal Aim and Scope

 Srichan W, Uruwan Y, Kijboonchoo K, Thasanasuwan W. A comparison of bioelectrical impedance analysis with deuterium dilution technique for body fat assessment in school-age children.
 Journal of Public Health.
 2014; 44 (3): 223-36.
+(In Thai)

 Lalaeng T, Vatanasomboon P, Satheannoppakao W. Effects of health education program for changing snack consumption behavior among grade 5 students.
 Journal of Health Education 2019; 42(2): 12-22.
 (In Thai)